 - Doing technical things backendy things your consultant can’t — like fixing the incorrect link you just mass emailed to 50K people

 - Giving you advice on the best way to build a program (although they can’t actually execute it for you)

-If you need technical backup and short bursts of training/education if and when your team needs it — Premiere Support has your back.
+If you need technical backup and short bursts of training/education if and when your team needs it — Premier Support has your back.

-The most common complaint I hear about Premiere Support is:
+The most common complaint I hear about Premier Support is:

 “I forgot I had it and never used it.”

 …but that’s not really a fair critique, is it?

 The best resource for your business depends on what you’re looking for, and is the one that you will actually use to help you leverage Pardot to its fullest potential.

 If you do decide to purchase Premier Support, USE IT.
 Schedule those Accelerators (my clients love those) and use them as a first line of defense for one-off questions.

 Similarly, if you work with a consultant, USE THEM.
 Understand how they will complement your team — whether that’s with strategy, content, design, execution, reporting, or something else — and put them to work where they can have the greatest impact on your business.
 Pick a proactive partner who will push you and make sure you get the value you were looking for from Pardot.